 I’ve looked at 10 LinkedIn analytics tools that will help you get more from the platform.

-Narrowing them down to my top three favorites for generating lead-gen on the platform.
+I narrowed them down to my top three favourite LinkedIn analytics tools for generating lead-gen on the platform.

 So let me take you through these 3 awesome LinkedIn analytics tools!